Tribal clashes in Kurram come to halt after claiming 49 lives within a week: DC

 Tribal clashes which have been ongoing for the past seven days in different areas of Khyber Pakhtunkhwa’s Kurram District claiming 49 lives and leaving more than 200 people injured have come to a halt, the deputy commissioner (DC) said on Tuesday.

-According to the police and district administration, armed clashes between Boshehra and Maleekhel tribesmen had begun on the evening of July 24 over a land dispute.
+According to the police and district administration, armed clashes between Boshehra and Maleekhel tribesmen had begun on the evening of July 24.
+Similar tribal clashes had erupted in the region last year as well, leading to sporadic violence that claimed 25 lives.

-Despite efforts from a jirga of elders from the Hangu and Orakzai districts to secure a ceasefire, fighting had continued, with both sides resorting to using heavy weapons to target each other’s positions.
+Despite recent efforts from a jirga of elders from the Hangu and Orakzai districts to secure a ceasefire this time, fighting continued, with both sides resorting to using heavy weapons to target each other’s positions.
 Soon the hostilities spread to other areas, including Peewar, Tangi, Balishkhel, Khaar Kalay, Maqbal, Kunj Alizai, Para Chamkani, and Karman.

-“The parties were made to clear the bunkers [and] security forces have been deployed there, while no gunfires were reported at five locations of Kurram District,” he asserted.
+“The parties were made to clear the bunkers [and] security forces have been deployed there, while no gunfire was reported at five locations of Kurram District,” he asserted.

 He added that a ceasefire brokered by jirga members on Sunday was “largely” being adhered to but fights resumed on Monday as well.